TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 - R is case-sensitive language which executes instructions directly;
 - Commands are entered at prompt `>`
 - Commands are separate statements which could be put in a same line if separated by a semi-colons `;`.
 - Code statements can be commented by using a `#` tag.
-You can comment in continuation of the command line or in a separet line.
+You can comment in continuation of the command line or in a separate line.

 {{% notice tip %}}
 💡 The best way to learn is by doing.
-Hence, I would like you <span style="color:red">not to copy past the comands showing in the black boxes</span>, but rather you to <span style="color:red">type it in your R console</span>.
+Therefore, I would like you <span style="color:red">not to copy past the comands showing in the black boxes</span>, but rather you to <span style="color:red">type it in your R console</span>.
 It would be even better to type it as an R script, so that you can keep a history of it and return to it if you wish to do so.
 {{% /notice %}}

 ## Let's start using R!